mambalex/Project-based-learning-Management-App/README.md

 $ python backend.py
 ```

 And now application is running on localhost:5000.
+You could use test account
+email: 'student1@gmail.com', password: '123456' to view student interface.
+email: 'lecturer1@gmail.com', password: '123456' to view lecturer interface.